GP Negligence Claims

 Patients who have private medical insurance or are prepared to pay for treatment themselves should make sure the GP is aware of this and ask for a referral to a private consultant or private hospital, if appropriate.
 Their GP should then follow up any diagnosis or treatment provided in the same way as any NHS treatment.

-GP work covers a broad range of different medical conditions, but we have set out the typical types of cases where a patient can successfully sue a GP for negligence:
+GP work covers a broad range of different medical conditions, but in our experience, these are the types of cases we have successfully helped clients sue a GP for negligence:

-These are the common reasons why clients have contacted us to see whether they are able to sue for Negligence.
-There are likely to be other types of GP negligence cases and our lawyers would be very happy to speak to you about these.
+There are likely to be other types of GP negligence cases and our expert medical negligence solicitors would be very happy to speak to you about these.

-Click here to read our dedicated page on the NHS Complaints process, which specifically includes information on making a complaint about your GP.
+Take a look at our dedicated NHS Complaints Page, which specifically includes information on making a complaint about your GP.
 Most GP Practices will have information about their Complaints Process on their website, within their surgery or, failing that, available by speaking to the Practice Manager.

 It is important to raise concerns about poor GP treatment so that GPs can learn from and avoid making similar mistakes in the future.
 Complaining about suspected GP negligence is a legal right and encouraged and supported by the Government.

-Our lawyers are top ranked for medical negligence claims in the prestigious Legal 500 and Chambers & Partners rankings.
+Our team is made up of specialist solicitors with high rankings in leading client guides the Legal 500 and Chambers & Partners.
 We have a wealth of experience with many of our solicitors practising in this specialist area of law for over 25 years.
-Click here for more information about our team and call us today to discuss your GP negligence claim.
-You will speak directly to one of our expert GP negligence solicitors to assess your case.
+You can speak to one of our expert GP negligence solicitors on 0113 345 2382 to assess your case or fill out our online form.

 GP negligence case studies